hughluo/WexortAdventure/README.md

-My adventure to become a better engineer.
+My adventure to know this world.
 A list of resources I have learned from.

 # Fundamentals